musicterms/MusicTerms.GitHub.io/terms/privacy.md

 ## 5. Use of Cookies

 We use cookies to collect information about your usage of our services.
 Cookies are small text files that are stored on your device when you visit a website.
 They are used to remember your preferences and provide a better user experience.
 You can disable cookies in your browser settings, but doing so may affect the functionality of our services.
-Cookies are not used to collect personal information about you but used for UBA to improve our services.
+Cookies are not used to collect personal information about you but are used for User Behavior Analytics (UBA) to improve our services.

+Our website uses Clarity and Google Analytics, both of which set cookies on your browser to obtain user session data.
+These cookies send non-personally identifiable information, such as session data, to Clarity and Google Analytics.
+If your browser settings disable cookies, Clarity and Google Analytics will not set cookies.

+If you are located in an area that requires user consent before setting cookies or collecting personal information, such as the EU, you can choose whether to accept our cookies.
+If you choose not to accept cookies, we will not collect the aforementioned UBA information.

 ## 6. Changes to This Privacy Policy